misiektoja/github_monitor/README.md

 ./github_monitor.py -f misiektoja
 ```

-If you want to get the list of recent events for the user then use **-l** parameter.
+If you want to get the list of recent Github events for the user then use **-l** parameter.
 You can also add **-n** parameter to define how many events should be displayed, by default it shows 5 last events:

 ```sh
 ./github_monitor.py -l misiektoja -n 10